 The VSC system should spare no effort to aggressively move to coordinate administrative service operations.
 This task should not wait for decisions on structure to be finalized, as the need to forge the path forward on achieving efficiencies in this area is a critical requirement for reducing costs over the long term.
-Effectively delivering some administrative services may require an on-campus presence.
-But what is missing is a standardized set of policies and enforcement of those services across the System accomplished by the VSC Board and supported by the Chancellor's Office.
+While the effective delivery of some administrative services may require an on-campus presence, what is missing is a standardized set of policies for those services across the System set in place and enforced by the VSC Board and supported by the Chancellor's Office.
 For example, the task of providing financial aid counseling will require students to have access to appropriate counseling and, even if such counseling can be done virtually, students are likely to continue to need in-person access to a financial aid office.
-Yet the System should lead the development and implementation of a common policy for financial aid allocation, manage recordkeeping, and carry out compliance functions.
+The System should lead the development and implementation of a common policy for financial aid allocation, manage recordkeeping, and carry out compliance functions.
 It is not assumed, however, that consolidated services are managed by personnel working out of the Chancellor's Office.
 It may be more appropriate to situate the oversight and management role for each of the consolidated services at one of the member institutions where expertise is most concentrated or where it can most easily be created.
-Where possible, these consolidated efforts may also engage UVM where existing differences in services provided do not create insurmountable barriers.
+Where possible, these consolidated efforts may also engage UVM where existing differences in services provided do not create insurmountable barriers.7 The array of functions that should be considered for consolidation include the following.

+- Procurement

-- Procurement - Audit, budgeting, and accounting services - Facilities and construction management - Human resources - Business relationships (by which the VSC system will mount a coordinated effort to develop and manage work-based learning opportunities, identify and respond to employer workforce development needs, etc.) - Information technology (major aspects of IT service delivery and policy development and implementation are centralized within the Chancellor's Office already) - Institutional research and effectiveness - Student success tracking and coordination - Risk management perhaps in collaboration with UVM - Cyber security and related insurance perhaps in collaboration with UVM - Research oversight and compliance perhaps in collaboration with UVM - Compliance with federal regulations perhaps in collaboration with UVM - Grant-writing and grants management perhaps in collaboration with UVM - Book stores and food services perhaps in collaboration with UVM - Student services functions such as admissions and financial aid
+- Audit, budgeting, and accounting services

+- Facilities and construction management

+- Human resources

+- Business relationships (by which the VSC system will mount a coordinated effort to develop and manage work-based learning opportunities, identify and respond to employer workforce development needs, etc.)

+- Information technology (major aspects of IT service delivery and policy development and implementation are centralized within the Chancellor's Office already)

+- Institutional research and effectiveness

+- Student success tracking and coordination

+- Risk management perhaps in collaboration with UVM

+- Cyber security and related insurance perhaps in collaboration with UVM

+- Research oversight and compliance perhaps in collaboration with UVM